Teja-Sahithi/Skin-Guardian/README.md

 ## Overview
 Skin Guardian is an AI-powered web application for real-time **skin cancer classification** using deep learning.
 It leverages the **HAM10000 dataset** to detect skin lesions and provides recommendations based on classification results.
 The platform is built using **React, Tailwind CSS, and APIs for classification and recommendations**.
+The project ZIP file (75MB) is available in Releases due to its large size.

 ## Features
 - **Real-time Skin Cancer Detection** using a deep learning model.